comicrelief/campaign/README.md

 http://alwaystwisted.com/articles/2014-02-27-even-easier-bem-ing-with-sass-33

 ### Feature provides default content
-When writing a feature - say a Blog article with a node type, fields, views etc. - default content should be provided in code so the feature as a whole can be developer-reviewed and QA'd as it moves upstream.
+When writing a custom module - say a Blog article with a node type, fields, views etc. - default content should be provided in code so the feature (don't confuse with the drupal feature module!) as a whole can be developer-reviewed and QA'd as it moves upstream.
+Default content should be exported as part of `cr_default_content`.

 See https://www.drupal.org/project/default_content (already included in the CR profile).